Aerial view of the campus with the loch and the bridge

 Achievements

 We take great pride in the achievements of our university community.
-The past year has seen our students and graduates receive prestigious recognition from a host of organisations – for their coursework, their research, their extracurricular activities, and for the enormous contribution they make to society as they use their skills and knowledge to make a difference to the world.
-Our talented and inspirational staff continue to be celebrated for the leadership they provide in their respective fields – with the past year seeing colleagues bestowed with coveted awards, and appointed to national academies, government taskforces, and international societies.
+The past year has seen our students and graduates receive prestigious recognition from a host of organisations – for their coursework, their research, their extracurricular activities, and for using their skills and knowledge to make a tangible difference to the world.
+Our talented and inspirational staff continue to be celebrated for excellence in their respective fields, appointed to national and international organisations and winning prestigious awards.

 Sporting triumphs